TGWaffles/uDMX-Lighting-Controller/README.md

-# uDMX-Lighting-CHS-Controller
+# uDMX-Lighting-Controller
-uDMX lighting platform for CHS's lighting system.
+uDMX lighting platform for a theatre lighting system.